This post is not about homeschooling. Or autism.

 8) Resilience.
 Students mess up.
 They keep going.
 Judges make mistakes or make calls we don't agree with.
 The kids keep going.

 9) Flexibility combined with creative problem solving.
 Our band staff takes judges commentaries very seriously.
 Instead of insisting that the show they put together back in July is perfect, they have taken constructive criticism seriously and made adjustments where needed.
+Our staff model flexibility and creative problem solving for the students; the students practice flexibility in tweaking the show until the show is the way the directors want it.

 10) Manners.
 Our band is taught to be respectful in all situations, from rehearsals to football games to competitions.
 The kids remain perfectly still in situations where we all know they wanted to dance and scream.
 (Interestingly, our kids were the only band at a recent competition to remove their shakos for the national anthem.)